zenml-io/blog.zenml.io/_posts/2022-05-24-zenml-mlops-framework.md

 In any discipline, best practices and tools are being developed, they evolve and eventually converge.
-There comes a moment when a critical point is reached where crystallization of the underlying principles and patterns occurs.
+There comes a moment when a critical point is reached where a crystallization of the underlying principles and patterns occurs.
 This also happens to be tied to another generic principle that differentiates successful frameworks from short lived ones: timing.

-In machine learning, this turning point is now and it is time for MLOps frameworks to do what they do best: to nourish this convergence phenomenon and to bring more structure to an ecosystem that is ripe for standardization.
+In machine learning, this turning point is happening right now and it is time for MLOps frameworks to shine and do what they do best: to further nourish the convergence of ML tools and best practices and to bring more structure to an ecosystem that is ripe for standardization.

 ## Talk to Us